About Us

 - Organize information from the interview, diagnostic testing and physical examination to formulate a differential diagnosis and assessment for patients.

-- Document clinical information in an accurate and concise manner.
+- Document clinical information in an accurate and thorough manner.

-- Effectively communicate pertinent patient data in oral and written forms to supervising or referring physicians and other members of the health care team.
+- Effectively communicate pertinent patient data in oral and written forms to all members of the health care team.

 - Interact with patients and their families with respect, trust, and cultural sensitivity.

-- Develop a professional relationship, showing respect for the supervising physician and other members of the health care team.
+- Develop a professional relationship, showing respect for all members of the health care team.

-- Consider the indications and contraindications and safely perform common medical and surgical procedures with appropriate supervision.
+- Evaluate the indications and contraindications and safely perform common medical and surgical procedures.

-- Counsel and educate patients and their families regarding the importance of health maintenance and prevention, treatment regimen adherence, and other aspects of care.
+- Counsel and educated patients and their families regarding the importance of health maintenance and prevention, treatment regimen adherence, and other aspects of care.

 - Refer to and/or consult with appropriate healthcare professionals and social agencies.

-- Demonstrate self-directed learning, intellectual curiosity, initiative, and self-reflection as well as recognizing one’s limits.
+- Demonstrate self-directed learning, intellectual curiosity, initiative, and self-reflection.

 - Contribute to a safe, diverse, equitable, and inclusive environment.